We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To maintain the specificity and accuracy of the research, this article will use the terms “male” and “men” throughout.

-When testosterone levels are too low, you may have difficulty achieving an erection before sex or having spontaneous erections, such as during sleep.
+With low T, you may have difficulty achieving an erection before sex or having spontaneous erections, such as during sleep.

 Smoking and alcohol use can also contribute.

 Males with low testosterone may report extreme fatigue and decreased energy.
-You may have low testosterone if you’re consistently tired despite getting plenty of sleep or if you find it harder to get motivated to exercise.
+You may have low T if you’re consistently tired despite getting plenty of sleep or if you find it harder to get motivated to exercise.

-Males with low testosterone may notice a decrease in muscle mass, as testosterone contributes to building muscle.
 A 2016 review found that testosterone affects muscle mass but not necessarily strength or function.
+Males with low T may notice a decrease in muscle mass.

 Males with low testosterone can experience mood changes.
 Since testosterone influences many of the body’s physical processes, it can also influence mood and mental capacity.